EricAlanMack/Universal-Turing-Simulator-/README.md

 #### Universal Turing Simulator ####

-The program prompts the user to input turing readable instructions.
+The program prompts the user to input Turing machine instructions.
 The code for an arbitrary Turing machine is a set of quadruples.
 The user inputs each entry for each quadruple when prompted.
 Itâs recommended that the user prepare the Turing code before interacting with the program (unless the user is comfortable programming Turing machines on the fly).

 ### How to ###